-Michael and Elizabeth FoardIt was probably the same Michael Foard who was Chief Officer of the Tamar Steamer placed an advertisement in the Sydney Gazette in 1839 requesting the return of mail.
-It may have been the same Michael Foard who was granted a publican's license for the Globe Inn in 1841 and 1842.
+Michael and Elizabeth FoardIt was probably the same Michael Foard who was Chief Officer of the Tamar Steamer in 1839 who was granted a publican's licence for the Globe Inn in 1841 and 1842.

 Elizabeth Foard was seriously injured early in 1843 when the gig she was driving was overturned down a hill near Mr. McCurdy's offices.
-She was thrown from the gig and being unable to walk was carried into on the the neighbouring houses.
+She was thrown from the gig and being unable to walk was carried into on the neighbouring houses.

 William Thomas BrazillWilliam Brazill ran the Inn for some time on the agreement to pay Henry Fisher a weekly rent of £2.
 Fisher was administrator in the estate of Elizabeth Foard and when Brazill failed to pay the rent Fisher took out a warrant to have Brazill evicted from the premises.
 The warrant was issued in June 1848.